 - Definition of management zones

 The Configuration API offers you the opportunity to integrate and manage your monitoring configuration within your own toolchain.
 The fine-grained structure of each configuration object allows you to build predefined monitoring configuration templates.
 These templates can be maintained within your own version management system and automatically used by your automation pipeline to pre-configure your Dynatrace monitoring environments.

-The current public beta availability of the Configuration API provides several important global configurations.
+The current Early Adopter Release of the Configuration API provides several important global configurations.
 Several more endpoints will follow in upcoming releases.

 Note: For permission to